vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 a decision to make a Berkeley Bowl trip in the usual jogging time slot.
 Further delays created by stuff from the day job vindicated the decision.

+## 2026-04-13: skipped all exercises to fit Trader Joe's trip in the early afternoon

+On Monday 2026-04-13, I skipped all exercises to fit a Trader Joe's trip in the early afternoon along with meal prep later in the day.